yastn/yastn/docs/source/fpeps/evolution.rst

 An auxiliary function :meth:`yastn.tn.fpeps.gates.distribute` distribute a set of gates homogeneously over the entire lattice.
-By default, it complements gates with their adjoint (gates repeated in reverse order), forming a 2nd order approximation for a small time step.
-Individual gates should then correspond to half of the timestep.
+By default, it complements gates with their adjoint (gates repeated in reverse order), forming a 2nd order approximation for a small time step -- this assumes that individual gates take half of the time step.

 .. autofunction:: yastn.tn.fpeps.gates.distribute